Where All Wheat Came From

 I have to tell you that I am grateful so many of you sent emails asking me about this bread and if we could make it with the sourdough starter purchased from me.
 I do really listen to you and am always looking for ways to help you.
 Spending days in my kitchen making this bread has been sheer joy.
 The first loaf I took from the oven almost made me cry, it was so beautiful.
 The flour is unlike regular flour in that it absorbs fats more slowly and is more sticky, but what a loaf of bread it can make!
 I remember one day when I was making a loaf of bread, I looked at the flour and felt like I was stepping back in time.
 This wheat is the original wheat and it had much to teach me.
 I love the flavor of the bread and the way it digests with ease and efficiency.
 You will too, but you need to remember a couple of little rules.
 If the dough is too dry, it won't rise well.
 If it's too wet, it will be very sticky, so keep that in mind and you'll make a wonderful loaf by following my instructions.

 Check out my einkorn bread recipe!
-I also have a recipe to help you convert your regular sourdough starter to an einkorn sourdough starter or you can purchase a dehydrated einkorn sourdough starter.
+I also have a recipe to help you convert your regular sourdough starter to an einkorn sourdough starter or you can purchase a live einkorn sourdough starter.